In This Article

 - Employer pays: 7.65% (matching contribution)

 When you're self-employed, you wear both hats.
-You pay both the employee and employer share — which is where the 15.3% rate comes from.
+You pay both the employee and employer share, which is where the 15.3% rate comes from.
+Freelance developers and content creators deal with this every quarter.

 SE tax is reported on Schedule SE and applies to your net self-employment earnings (gross income minus deductible business expenses).